 More and more people are beginning to see leaving comments on other people's blogs as a great marketing opportunity.
 I recommend it highly and credit it with building my medical advocacy blog HonestMedicine’s visibility and name recognition.
-As I have pointed out before, my blog comments have brought the site lots of attention, including articles about it (here and here, to show you just a few), and recognition for being a "healthcare hero."
-(You can’t imagine how happy that made me!)
+As I have pointed out before, my blog comments have brought the site lots of attention, including this article about it here, and recognition for being a healthcare hero.
+You can’t imagine how happy that made me!

 Soon I was being interviewed about my success with promoting HonestMedicine this way, and was asked to teach a class on the topic.
 As more people learned about my success with this promotional method, they would often ask me HOW, exactly, to write blog comments that get great results.